How to Build a DIY Compost Bin For Rich Amendments

 Compost Bins

-If you’d like to create something a little more technical, you can create your own bin with wooden stakes and hardware cloth or chicken wire.
+If you’d like to create something a little more technical, you can build your own bin with wooden stakes and hardware cloth or chicken wire.
 You can enact a really simple design by staking in a square or rectangle with the wood and wrapping it with your fencing of choice around three sides of the stakes.
 Build your compost heap within.

 What Is Bay Composting?